burtonator/pdf-annotation-exporter/README.md

 - Finding the box coordinates around the highlight.

 - Extracting the text...

+- Use a standalone PDF.js that I call directly.

+- Input and output to files from the command line.

 # What remains:

-- Use a standalone PDF.js that I call directly.
+- package it in a docker container on Linux as the dependencies are kind of harsh

+- clean up the npm dependencies

+- fix some alignment issues on various highlights.

+- fix some last minute FIXMEs in the code.

+- generated screenshots of highlights don't look as crisp as they do on screen.
+  Numerous people have complained that the resolution of these screenshots is fixed at 96 DPI but I need to see how this manifests itself as I don't understand how that's impacting the output

 ## Text extracted